 - How to reset your Instagram password using the desktop website

-- How to turn on two-factor authentication on Instagram
+- Turn on two-factor authentication on Instagram

 How to change your Instagram password on iPhone or Android